Apr Band Cost Comparator

 18% to 22%

 Common territory for adverse credit secured and unsecured products, particularly for borrowers with one or more defaults, CCJs, or a thin credit history.
-Many representative APRs advertised by bad credit personal loan providers fall in this range.
+Many representative APRs advertised by bad credit loan providers fall in this range.
 The rates within this band can vary significantly based on loan size, term, and the specific lender’s risk appetite at the time of application.

 26% to 30%